Old King Beer

 In its first three years, Old King sold over 48 million bottles—making it the top-selling beer in Oklahoma.
 A case of 24 bottles cost just $2.25 in 1935.
 It was affordable, available, and made close to home.

 Production under the Old King name ended when the brewery changed hands in 1946.
-Peter Fox Brewing Co., a large Chicago-based brewer, acquired it and several other regional breweries to extend its distribution.
+Peter Fox Brewing Co., a large Chicago-based brewer, acquired it and several other regional breweries to extend their distribution.
 They closed the Oklahoma City location in 1948.

 At Lazy Bison Clothing, we dig stories like this—forgotten names, local icons, and pieces of Oklahoma history you don't learn in school.